Customizing the build pipeline

 • If your new task is not appearing in the pipeline run, ensure the following:

-• You added it to the correct place in the .yaml files, so that it has the path .spec.params or .pipelineSpec.params.
+• You added it to the correct place in the .yaml files, so that it has the path .spec.tasks or .pipelineSpec.tasks.

 • You specified a valid runAfter field, and that the task in that field completed successfully.